rotationalio/rotational.io/content/en/blog/2023-03-17-double-checked-locking.md

         // in a certain amount of time.
 This simplified implementation is brute force.
         <-ticker.C

-        // Double checked locking, acquiring a lock for only one key at a time for _, client := range s.clients {
+        // double-checked locking, acquiring a lock for only one key at a time for _, client := range s.clients {
             c.Lock()
             if _, exists := s.clients[client]; exists {